Juan Domínguez de Mendoza: Second Texas expedition

-In 1680, a major uprising of Native American tribes later termed as the Pueblo Revolt, completely uprooted the vast majority of the Spanish colonies in the New Mexico region.
-The Europeans were forced to retreat to the site of present-day El Paso, Texas where they were reinforced by a large supply of munitions and manpower.
-Rather than risking a full-scale counterattack against the Natives, New Mexican governor, Antonio de Otermin, decided to establish a fort and refuge camp at the Paso del Norte with the intent to organize a stronger military campaign at a later time.
+In 1680, a major uprising of Native American tribes, later termed as the Pueblo Revolt, completely uprooted the vast majority of the Spanish colonies in the New Mexico region.
+The Europeans were forced to retreat to the site of present-day El Paso, Texas, where they were reinforced by a large supply of munitions and manpower.
+Rather than risking a full-scale counterattack against the Natives, New Mexican Governor Antonio de Otermin decided to establish a fort and refuge camp at el Paso del Nort, with the intent to organize a stronger military campaign at a later time.

 Between 1681 and 1683, Governor Otermin had launched several unsuccessful attacks against the Native American forces that still occupied New Mexico.
 But by the end of the summer of 1683, Otermin's ill health and military failures had led the Spanish government to appoint a successor.

 On August 28, 1683, Jironza Petriz de Cruzate took command of the New Mexican governorship.
-Stepping into a quagmire mess, Cruzate faced the difficult challenge of having to re-conquer New Mexico and to prevent a social upheaval in the newer settlements along the Rio Grande.
+Stepping into a quagmire mess, Cruzate faced the difficult challenge of having to reconquer New Mexico and to prevent a social upheaval in the newer settlements along the Rio Grande.
 The Spanish colonists either wanted their old homes back, or for new ones to be found.

-With winter rapidly approaching, Cruzate was understandably overwhelmed during the early autumn months of 1683.
-But on October 20, a potential lifeline came riding into El Paso.
+With winter rapidly approaching, Cruzate was understandably overwhelmed during the early autumn months of 1683, but on October 20, a potential lifeline came riding into El Paso.

-A delegation of the Jumano tribe, a culture of Native Americans that had been close allies with the Spaniards since the 1520s, arrived in El Paso.
-The head leader of the delegation was a man named Juan Sabeata who was an ardent supporter of the Catholic faith and well versed in several languages which included: Spanish, Castilian (a form of Spanish that was frequently spoken in high society), and numerous Native languages from all across present day Texas.
+A delegation of the Jumano tribe, a culture of Native Americans who had been close allies with the Spaniards since the 1520s, arrived in El Paso.
+The hrad of the delegation was a man named Juan Sabeata, who was an ardent supporter of the Catholic faith and well versed in several languages that included: Spanish, Castilian (a form of Spanish that was frequently spoken in high society), and numerous Native languages from all across present-day Texas.

 Juan Sabeata requested an audience with Governor Cruzate to present aid to the current situation that the Spanish colonists were currently facing.
-In exchange for a permanent mission to be established with the Jumanoes near the La Junta de los Rios region (present day Presidio, Texas), Sabeata agreed to personally guide a Spanish expedition into the eastern interior of the Jumano homelands where he stated the Spaniards could find immeasurable amounts of aid from the smaller tribes of Natives in establishing a new settlement.
+In exchange for a permanent mission to be established with the Jumanoes near the La Junta de los Rios region (present day Presidio, Texas), Sabeata agreed to personally guide a Spanish expedition into the eastern interior of the Jumano homelands, where he stated the Spaniards could find immeasurable amounts of aid from the smaller tribes of Natives in establishing a new settlement.